ddkalamk/torch-ccl/README.md

 [PyTorch](https://github.com/pytorch/pytorch) is an open-source machine learning framework.

 [Intel® oneCCL](https://github.com/oneapi-src/oneCCL) (collective commnications library) is a library for efficient distributed deep learning training implementing such collectives like allreduce, allgather, alltoall.
-For more information on oneCCL, please refer to the [oneCCL documentation](https://spec.oneapi.com/versions/latest/elements/oneCCL/source/index.html).
+For more information on oneCCL, please refer to the [oneCCL documentation](https://spec.oneapi.com/versions/latest/elements/oneCCL/source/index.html) and [oneCCL specification](https://spec.oneapi.com/versions/latest/elements/oneCCL/source/index.html).

 `torch-ccl` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup and only works on Linux platform now.